PaintSwap/samwitch-orderbook/README.md

 Potential improvements:

-- Use an `orderId` per price level insted of global, so that they are always sequential
+- TokenInfo could use uint64 for both members and packed 2 in an array if tokenIds are sequential and limited
 - Range delete of the red-black tree using split/join
 - When cancelling an order some of the shifting logic can be improved to move some orders in segments in 1 go.